jxxcarlson/meenylatex/README.md

 ```
 import MiniLatex
+import MiniLatex.Render exposing(MathJaxRenderOption(..))

 text = "Pythagoras says: $a^2 + b^2 = c^2$"

 macros = "" -- your macro definitions

-MiniLatex.render macros text
+MiniLatex.render NoDelay macros text

 ```

 For interactive editors and live rendering, you may want to use the functions in `MiniLaTeX.Edit`.
-For an example of how this is done, see XXX.
+For an example of how this is done, see the code in `./demo`

 ## This release

-A simplified API.
+    type MathJaxRenderOption = Delay | NoDelay

+is used for optimizing rendering by MathJax

 ## Acknowledgments